 $5,000 – $10,000

-When an e-book is made available free-of-charge, it relieves students of the burden of textbook costs, enables access for scholars, and dramatically expands global readership.
-In appreciation of your funding an open-access title, you'll be acknowledged in perpetuity within the book and in publicity about the book.
+When an e-book is made available free of charge, it relieves students of the burden of textbook costs, enables access for scholars, and dramatically expands global readership.
+In appreciation of your funding an open-access title, you'll be acknowledged within the book and in publicity about the book.

 The Illuminated Fightbook: Royal Armouries Manuscript I.33

 Richly illustrated, depicting a priest instructing a scholar in a system of combat with sword and shield, and with text and verse in Latin and German, this title would complement the library's strength in collecting early modern military history.
 Published in London by Extraordinary Editions, 2011, it includes 2 volumes, a 68 page facsimile, and a 128 page companion.